PierreZ/fdb-book/src/meet_fdb/another_db.md

     dm2 -- which are stored in --> se2
 ```

 Document databases, column-oriented, row-oriented, JSON, key-value, etc. all make sense in the right context, and often different parts of an application call for different choices.
 That means we cannot mutualize the Query language and the data models.
-That leaves the storage engine.
+What's left is the **storage engine**.

 ## Sharing the storage engine 🤔